Japanese Tsuba by Georg Oeder, 1916

 How To

-1. Break your precious bones up into smaller pieces (ideally about 3 inches long), with kitchen scissors or a fun weapon (living with a ninja has infinite perks).
+1. Break your precious bones up into smaller pieces (ideally about 3 inches long), with kitchen scissors or a fun weapon.
 This will increase the surface area of bone exposed to the water, giving you a higher nutrient yield.

 2. If using beef bones, you’ll want to roast your bones until browned at 400 degrees F for roughly 60-90 minutes to add richness.